scarcitydenial/Scarcity-Denial-Framework/README.md

 downstream of the required decision point, how far, and what minimum intervention would return it to the correct position.

-The framework runs on two AI platforms operating in parallel — ChatGPT GPT-5.4 (Plus plan and above) as the analytical execution engine and Claude Sonnet 4.6 (Pro plan and above) as the independent review layer.
-Full operational documentation is in this repository.
+The framework runs on two AI API platforms operating in seperate session with a Python Runner orchestrating 2 sessions comprising —
+Claude Opus 4.7 as the analytical execution engine and Claude Opus 4.7 as the independent review layer.
+Full operational

 ---